druv022/CodeChallenge/README.md

-# CODE CHALLENGE
+# Job Skill Matcher: (CODE CHALLENGE)

 This is a reposiory for a code challenge.
+The task to address are as follows:

+1) Given a skill return a list of related job titles
+2) Given a skill return a list of related skills

 ### Assumptions:
 1) Skills are mostly NOUN or forms of NOUN.